 - Why don't I get emails from the project administrator or the project?

-- (Required) How should I set up my FTDNA Account Information?
+- (Required) How should I set up my FTDNA Contact Information?

 - (Required) Do I need to grant the administrator(s) access to my account?

 - What is the difference between being a project member and an Active Project Participant?